za3k/za3k.com/ok-mixnet.md

 Problems that CAN be solved using perfect crypto:
 - Private key (pre-shared key) encryption, against passive eavesdropping.
 Covered under One-Time Pads.
 - Signing, or proving that a message is from who it says, to the intended recipient only.
 This is also provided by One-Time Pads.
 Let me know if there are other options, I'm curious.
 - Authentication, or proving that a message has not been tampered with during transmission.
-This is [Rivest's](http://web.mit.edu/6.857/OldStuff/Fall97/lectures/lecture3.pdf) affine transform, covered under "Perfect Authentication".
+This is an affine transform, covered under "Perfect Authentication".
 - Secret sharing, which is an obscure crypto thing.
 This is Shamir's secret sharing scheme, which is based on polynomial interpolation over finite fields.

 Problems that CANNOT be solved using perfect crypto: